-2017 World Table Tennis Championships will take place in Düsseldorf starting on the 29th of May.
-Best players of the world will compete on the most prestigious event of the year.
+The 2017 World Table Tennis Championships will take place in Düsseldorf starting on the 29th of May.
+The best players in the world will compete in the most prestigious event of the year.
 However, the road to Germany is not easy.

 Qualification for the WTTC

 Each National Association decides which players to choose, and it is totally up to them to determine who deserves the right to compete at the WTTC.
 The regulation only states:

 18.104.22.168 Only an Association which is not in arrears (22.214.171.124) and has taken part with at least one player or team (an entry) in its preceding Continental Championships, including qualification tournaments, or Continental Games shall be eligible to enter teams or individual players in the Championships.

 126.96.36.199 Each Association shall be entitled to enter 3 men and 3 women players in each singles events, with one additional player ranked in the top 100 and one additional player ranked in the top 20 of the ITTF world ranking list issued in January of the year of the Championships to a maximum of 5 men and 5 women.
 The maximum entry for each Association is 2 men’s doubles, 2 women’s doubles and 2 mixed doubles; all players may be different.

 188.8.131.52.1 The host Association may enter up to 6 men and 6 women in each singles event, 3 men’s doubles, 3 women’s doubles and 3 mixed doubles regardless of ranking.

 So, in practice, considering the ranking to be applied (January’s), this results in the following allowances: